-- Construction of clothes and craft items
+- Construction techniques of garments and crafts

 - Creativity with fabrics

 - Textile science use and care of fabrics

+- Fashion drawing, design and colour

-- Fashion drawing
+- Digital drawing

-- Colour and design
+- The design process

+- Sustainable practices

 The completion of practical projects is a requirement of this course.
-Students will purchase their own fabrics and materials for most projects.
+Students will purchase their own fabrics and materials for major projects.

-Cost: \$20 applies for both Years 9 and 10 to cover the cost of their take home projects.

-(Term 1 Year 9 Taster \$5 to cover the cost of their take home projects.)
+Cost: \$20 applies for both Years 9 and 10 to cover the cost of smaller take home projects.
+(Term 1 Year 9 Taster \$5 to cover the cost of their take home project.)